-The U.S. Forest Service Lake Tahoe Basin Management Unit (LTBMU) and the Eldorado National Forest are offering Christmas tree permits.
+The U.S. Forest Service Lake Tahoe Basin Management Unit (LTBMU), the Truckee Ranger District of the Tahoe National Forest, and the Eldorado National Forest are offering Christmas tree permits.
 Permit holders may choose from a variety of pine, fir or cedar trees up to 6 inches in diameter (at the base) in designated cutting areas.

 Lake Tahoe Basin Management Unit